...

 I am encouraged by this response to conversations and actions inspired by the documentary “The Problem With Apu”.
 Of course, the fun of animation is hiring skilled actors who can portray multiple voices if needed, but as Matt Groening also stated “…to be more inclusive and hire more people, I’m completely in favor of that!”

-This is why I believe representation in voiceover matters – for both opportunity and authenticity.
+This is why I believe representation in voiceover and inclusion in animation casting matters – for both opportunity and authenticity.

-It’s amazing to see how authentic casting resonates with audiences, like how a simple barbershop scene in the movie “Soul” became one of the movie’s most memorable and relatable moments because of how real it felt to viewers.
+It’s amazing to see how diversity in voiceover and authentic casting can resonate with audiences, like how a simple barbershop scene in the movie “Soul” became one of the movie’s most memorable and relatable moments because of how real it felt to viewers.
 I believe that’s the power of inclusivity when it comes to creating accurate cultural representation.

-“As long as the voice fits” can sound like a phrase that allows actors more freedom but more often it has been an excuse to not bother to invite actors of color to the creative table.
+“As long as the voice fits” can sound like a phrase that allows actors more freedom but more often it has been an excuse not to bother to invite actors of color to the creative table and downplay or not even consider voiceover diversity.

 There has been a default “go-to” sound when seeking voices for so long that the idea of being the voice that “fits the mainstream” can also feel elusive if you identify with a marginalized group.
 Being used to hearing a more typical sound should not devalue other voices.